wesleytian/wesleytian.com/posts/ironman 2.md

 The rest is history.

-*(I actually did some more research such as going over some training plans before saying "ok", but I'll spare you the boredom.)*
+*(I actually did some more research such as going over some training plans before saying "ok", but I'm sparing you the boring details.)*

 <a name="part2"></a>